 Sarah served as the editor-in-chief of Woodbridge’s Eddas, a nationally award-winning literary-arts magazine, from 2005 to 2007.
 In 2009, she cofounded the hands-on, DIY literary-arts magazine Glass, Garden, and served as its editor-in-chief until 2011.
 She has also read submissions for Meridian at the University of Virginia and served as an intern at AGNI in Boston.
 Through her MFA, she served as the managing editor and webmaster of Devil’s Lake, an online journal based at the University of Wisconsin-Madison.
 After moving back to Virginia, she stayed on staff as the production editor for Devil’s Lake.

 Sarah was invited to read her poetry at the Library of Congress’s Poetry at Noon March 2011 Event, “Reversals of Fortune.”
 She is the winner of Boston Review‘s 2012 Poetry Contest, a 2013 AWP Intro Journals Award, the 2013 August Derleth Prize from the University of Wisconsin-Madison, and the 2013 Pablo Neruda Prize from Nimrod.
 She was also recently named one of Narrative‘s “30 Below 30: New and Emerging Authors” picks for 2014.
-Her manuscript God Factory, a diptych of two longer poems that both investigate the idea that classic cinema created a pantheon of icons for everyday worship, was a finalist for the 2012 Milkweed Editions Lindquist & Vennum Prize in Poetry.
+Her manuscript God Factory was a finalist for the 2012 Milkweed Editions Lindquist & Vennum Prize in Poetry.

-Sarah currently works as a freelance writer and editor, and in her spare time she enjoys gourmet cooking and baking, playing the harp, Civil War trivia, roller coasters, and calligraphy.
+Sarah currently works as the marketing and communications director at New Dominion Bookshop, and in her spare time she enjoys gourmet cooking and baking, historical trivia, the Criterion Collection, and traveling to America’s National Parks.